wp-plugins/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==

+= 1.5.7 =
+* added print_before_print attribute and option to manually pause the print dialogue box to let the page fully load.

 = 1.5.6 =
 * typo correction